Thai Baht: History of Pre-Decimal to Modern Currency

 The origins of the Thai Baht can be traced back to ancient times when various forms of currency were used in the region.
 Before the advent of modern banknotes and coins, Thailand utilized different mediums of exchange, including shells, beads, and metals.

 One of the earliest forms of currency in Thailand was the "Pod Duang" or "bullet money," used during the Ayutthaya period (13th to 18th centuries).
-These were small, bullet-shaped silver bars that served as a means of exchange.
-The value of Pod Duang was determined by weight, and they were widely accepted in trade.
+Named for its distinctive round, bent shape—with "pod" meaning bent and "duang" meaning grub, reflecting how the coin is bent like a grub—these were small, bullet-shaped silver bars.
+Their value was determined by weight, and they were widely accepted as a means of exchange in trade.

 Tical and Baht were used to refer to a unit of weight, which eventually became synonymous with the currency itself.
 The Tical was used during the Kingdom of Ayutthaya and continued to be in use during the early Rattanakosin period (18th to 19th centuries).
 Baht was originally known to foreigners by the term Tical.